khadas/khadas_docs/android/source/vim1/EraseEMMC.md

 This approach is suitable for all products that use the Amlogic SoC:

-* Carry out normal upgrading via [USB-C Cable](InstallOsIntoEmmc.html) or [TF Card](InstallOsIntoSdusb.html).
+* Carry out normal upgrading via [USB-C Cable](InstallOsIntoEmmc.html) or [TF Card](InstallOsIntoSdusb.html)
 * Manually interrupt the upgrading process (forcefully disconnect after 15% is recommended).
-For example, unplug the USB-C cable or the TF card.
+For example, unplug the USB-C cable or the TF card
-* Power on your VIM again, and you'll find that all the data on the eMMC has been erased.
+* Power on your VIM again, and you'll find that all the data on the eMMC has been erased

 </div>
 <div class="tab-pane fade show" id="cli" role="tabpanel" aria-labelledby="cli-tab">

 This approach is suitable for a VIM that has Linux installed:

-* Power on and boot up.
+* Power on and boot up
 * Open a terminal, and run `dd` to fill your bootloader partition with zeros:

 ```bash